Pathoschild/smapi-mod-dump/source/~bcmpinc/README.md

 ----

 # StardewHack
 A bunch of Stardew Valley mods that heavily rely on IL code modification.
 For this purpose it uses [Harmony](https://github.com/pardeike/Harmony/wiki).

+Android is partially supported.
+Only the mods Wear More Rings and Bigger Backpack are not supported on android, due to android having an entirely different inventory screen.

 ## Overview
 * [Always Scroll Map](/AlwaysScrollMap):                     Makes the map scroll past the edge of the map.